A BRIEF HISTORY OF WOMEN'S CLOTHES

-In the early 1920s women still wore knickers that ended below the knee.
-However during the 1920s knickers became much shorter.
-By the late 1920s they ended well above the knee.
+In the 19th century women wore knickers that ended well below the knee.
+However during the 1920s knickers became shorter.
+They ended above the knee.
 In the mid-20th century younger women wore briefs.

 A revolution in women's clothes occurred in 1925.
 At that time women began wearing knee length skirts.
 In the mid and late 1920s it was fashionable for women to look boyish.
 However in the 1930s women's dress became more conservative.